Matthew 5: KJV

 Corrie Ten Boom

 Corrie Ten Boom was a middle aged woman living in Holland.
-She was single and lived with her elder father and older sister.
+She was single and lived with her elderly father and older sister.
 They were a family of devout Christians.
-When their country was conquered by Nazi Germany in 1940, things began to change quickly.
+When their country was conquered by Nazi Germany in 1940, things began to change quickly in hometown.
 Their jewish neighbors began to be arrested and sent to die in German concentration camps.
 Seeing their plight, Corrie and her family decided they had to help them.

 They built a secret room in their house and began hiding Jewish people in their home.
-Whenever they found Jewish people under threat, they were invited.
+Whenever they found Jewish people who were under threat, they were invited to hide in their secret room.
 They stayed there until they could arrange for them to be secretly taken out of city to hide in the countryside.
-Through the years of the war, their family saved hundreds of jewish people.
+Through the years of the war, Corrie Ten Boom and her family saved hundreds of jewish people.

 Near the end of the war in 1944, the Nazi’s discovered that Corrie and her family were helping the Jews.
 They were all arrested and taken to a prison in Holland.
-Her elderly father died the first week.
+Her elderly father died only a week after they were arrested.
 Corrie and her sister Betsy were sent to a concentration camp in Germany.
 They worked day and night, they were beaten, given little food, slept on wooden planks, and forced to stand outside at attention in freezing conditions for hours.

 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.